 generational changes occur in traditional nomadic kilim design?

 If we consider the rough conditions in which Anatolian nomads lived, it's quite amazing that so many old kilims have survived.
 Really old pieces exist today simply because of the unique Anatolian custom of Vakiflar donations to mosques--donations often made to honor deceased family members.
-These weavings accumulated in village mosques, where they were rarely seen by women, because these were men's institutions, not normally visited by women.
+These weavings accumulated in village mosques, where they were rarely seen by women, because these were men's institutions, not normally visited by women except on special occasions.